FiskSMK/aggregations-2/docs/sebnapi/README.md

 But the problem was, that mongoimport imports a csv string field with digits in it as a Number.
-To be sure we don't lose tags like "007" which would be imported as "7" (this behaviour corresponds to the ticket https://jira.mongodb.org/browse/SERVER-3731) i wrote a [python script that imports the data](../../data/sebnapi/import_train_tr.py), measures the time and throughput.
+To be sure we don't lose tags like "007" which would be imported as "7" (this behaviour corresponds to the ticket https://jira.mongodb.org/browse/SERVER-3731).
+I wrote a [python script that imports the data](../../data/sebnapi/import_train_tr.py) and measures the time and throughput.

 ## Second import by [python script](../../data/sebnapi/import_train_tr.py)